Palmarosa + Lime Natural Deodorant Recipe with Aloe Vera Oil

 You’ll need a digital scale to weigh all of the ingredients for my natural deodorant recipe, except for the candelilla wax.
 You will need a measuring spoon to measure out the wax.

 To make my palmarosa + lime natural deodorant recipe, begin by weighing out the shea butter and cocoa butter into a glass Pyrex measuring cup.
 Measure out the candelilla wax and add it to your container.
 Melt these ingredients either in the microwave at 40-50% power – higher temps can cause your butters to become grainy – or in a double boiler.
+(If you have trouble with this recipe crumbling, you can add 1/4 teaspoon of emulsifying wax.)

 For winter or cooler climates when you want a lower melting point, replace the candelilla wax with the same amount of shaved beeswax.